 - Use GIFs and emoji. 👀 These visual elements are common in Messenger experiences, because they help break up the text and keep users interested.

-- Remember to focus on the transformation. 🙌 It'll help users stay intersted and keep the conversation on track.
+- Remember to focus on the transformation. 🙌 It'll help users stay interested and keep the conversation on track.
 Back to MKJ's skincare-company example: Focus on the healthier, younger-looking skin users are after rather than the hard facts about your moisturizer.

 #6.
 Fine-tune your CTAs.